Skip to Main Content

 Or you can use Ally File Transformer, available on the Assist tab in MyBeckett to convert documents into a range of different formats.

-For files which are within your module content on MyBeckett you may be able to use Blackboard Ally.
+For files which are within your module content on MyBeckett you may be able to use Anthology Ally.
 Blackboard Ally is a tool within MyBeckett which can convert files into alternative file formats.